CogStack/tika-service/README.md

 # Introduction
 This project implements Apache Tika running as a web service using Spring Boot.
 It exposes a REST API so that a client can send a document in binary format and receive back the extracted text.
 The supported document formats are the ones as in Tika.

-Some of the key motivation behind developing own wrapper over Tika instead of using the already availabke [Tika server](https://cwiki.apache.org/confluence/display/tika/TikaJAXRS) is a better control over used document parsers (such as PDFParser, Tesseract OCR and the legacy one taken from [CogStack-Pipeline](https://github.com/CogStack/CogStack-Pipeline)) and control over returned results with HTTP return codes.
+Some of the key motivation behind developing own wrapper over Tika instead of using the already available [Tika server](https://cwiki.apache.org/confluence/display/tika/TikaJAXRS) is a better control over used document parsers (such as PDFParser, Tesseract OCR and the legacy one taken from [CogStack-Pipeline](https://github.com/CogStack/CogStack-Pipeline)) and control over returned results with HTTP return codes.

 # Building
 To build the application, run in the main directory:

-`./gradlew build`
+`./gradlew build --console=plain`

 The build artifacts will be placed in `./build` directory.

 During the build, the tests will be run, where the failed tests can also signify missing third-party dependencies (see below).
 However, to skip running the tests and just build the application, one can run:

-`./gradlew bootJar`.
+`./gradlew bootJar --console=plain`.

 ## Tests
 To run the available tests, run:

-`./gradlew test`
+`./gradlew test --console=plain`.

 Please note that failed tests may signify missing third-party dependencies.

 ## Third-party dependencies
 In the minimal setup, for proper text extraction Apache Tika requires the following applications to be present on the system: